alan-turing-institute/uatk-spc/scripts/data_prep/README.md

 4. Use `SPC_testruns.R` to run a specific LAD for a specific year.

-## Step 3: Recut and upload to Azure (WIP)
+## Step 3: Recut and upload to Azure

 Step 2 outputs data at LAD level.
 These data must be grouped into counties, gziped and uploaded to `countydata-v2`on Azure.
 This can be done by using `lookUp-GB.csv` from step 1 (use fields `AzureRef` and `LAD20CD` to get all the LADs for a County and to get the name the final file should receive).
-A script will be provided at a later stage.
+The script `toAzure_complete.R` can be used to perform the merging operation.